Health In The Bay – AILMENTS – Sports

 Most common these injuries are strains and sprains.
 Sprains are injuries to ligaments, the tough bands connecting bones in a joint.
 Suddenly stretching ligaments past their limits deforms or tears them.
 Strains are injuries to muscle fibres or tendons, which anchor muscles to bones.
 Strains are also called pulled muscles, over-stretching or overusing a muscle causes tears in the muscle fibres or tendons.

 Having a balanced structure can assist in minimising sprains and strains, as you will be less prone to injuries.
 When your structure is not balanced then your joints will be affected by aberrant stresses due to the need to compensate.
 A balanced structure is also helpful and assists recovery and healing.
-Both chiropractic and remedial massage are effective in balancing the bony and muscular structures of the body, so hence minimise the chance of injury and assist healing.
-Acupuncture can also be effective in balancing the body, and post injury it is effective in encouraging healing.
+Both Chiropractic and Remedial Massage can be effective in balancing the bony and muscular structures of the body, so hence minimise the chance of injury and assist healing.

 There are several factors, apart from the actual training and the effort you put into your sessions, that have an impact on your training and outcomes.
 These include structural balance, muscle recovery and nutrition.
 Addressing these can help you train to get the best results possible, and thereby maximise your performance.